kolos26/GEOFS-LiverySelector/README.md

 ## Features

-For every supported aircraft you can find the list of avaliable liveries in the **LIVERY** menu.
-Here you can star your favourite liveries to show them on the top and search for any livery.
+For every supported aircraft you can find the list of avaliable liveries in the livery menu.
+You can open the menu by clicking on the LS logo or simply pressing *l* on your keyboard.0 Here you can star your favourite liveries to show them on the top and search for any livery.
 I'm only planning to support real-life liveries, because most people do not want to share their personal liveries.

-Loading local personal liveries is also a planned feature just as writing the full multiplayer visibility.

 ## How to use